over-light/create-ocean-dapp/README.md

 ## Build dapps with ocean protocol quickly

-If something doesn't work, please [file an issue](https://github.com/snaketh4x0r/create-ocean-dapp/issues)
+If something doesn’t work, please [file an issue](https://github.com/snaketh4x0r/create-ocean-dapp/issues)

-**Note:You'll need to have Node>=8.0.0 and NPM>=5.2 or  later version on your local development machine**
+**Note:You’ll need to have Node>=8.0.0 and NPM>=5.2 or  later version on your local development machine**

 ## Quickstart